 5. Make Donating Easy

+Donors love to know how their money helps the nonprofit.
 Any great nonprofit website will have a page that tells donors where their money is going and how it is being spent.
-You should have a prominent link on your main page that goes to this information page.
-Another important piece of information to have in this page is your nonprofit's annual report and your Form 990.
+Describe specific needs your nonprofit meets and show how donations help make a difference.
+You should have a prominent link on your main page that goes to an information page detailing this information.

 It can also lend to the credibility of your organization.
 If you can count a few prominent members in your community as donors to your nonprofit, displaying their names on this page may lead others to realize that your organization is doing good work.

-In addition, you may want to create "levels" of contributions.
+In addition, you may want to create levels of contributions.
 For example, you could break down the contribution levels by the amount of money or time given by the donors.
-In the "highest" level, you may want to include personal information about the donors.
+At the highest level, you may want to include personal information about the donors.

 In addition, you may also be able to build on the SEO value of your webpage by noting which keywords draw in the most viewers to your website.